curefatih/message-sender/README.md

 <h1 align="center">📬 message-sender</h1>

-Basic Message sender is an app that tries to send message for every N minute per unprocessed X message.
+A basic Message sender is an app that tries to send X messages for every N minute.

 ## Run